-Since 2010, the panel has delivered a total of 131 opinions, 67 of which were delivered by the first panel.
-Of the 131 candidatures examined, 47 were for the office of Judge or Advocate-General of the Court of Justice and 84 for the office of Judge of the General Court.
-Of these candidatures, 63 were for the renewal of a term of office at the Court of Justice (28) or the General Court (35).
-68 candidatures for a first term of office were also examined, including 20 at the Court of Justice and 48 at the General Court.
+Since 2010, the panel has delivered a total of 147 opinions, 67 of which were delivered by the 'first panel'.
+Of the 147 candidates assessed, 61 were for the office of Judge or Advocate-General of the Court of Justice and 86 for the office of Judge of the General Court.
+Of these candidates, 74 were proposed for renewal of their term of office at the Court of Justice (39) or the General Court (35).
+73 candidates for a first term of office were also assessed, including 22 for the Court of Justice and 51 for the General Court.

-In total, 13 of the 131 opinions delivered since the panel started working in 2010 have been unfavourable.
-No unfavourable opinions have been delivered on candidatures for the renewal of a term of office.
-This means that 19.1 % (13 out of 68) of the opinions on candidatures for a first term of office were unfavourable.
+In total, 14 of the 147 opinions delivered since the panel started work in 2010 have been unfavourable.
+No unfavourable opinions have been delivered on candidates for the renewal of a term of office.
+This means that 19.2 % (14 out of 73) of the opinions on candidates for a first term of office were unfavourable.

 II.
-CONSIDERATION AND EXAMINATION OF CANDIDATURES
+CONSIDERATION AND ASSESSMENT OF CANDIDATES

-1. General principles of consideration and examination of candidatures
+1. General principles of consideration and assessment of candidates

-Under Article 255 TFEU the panel's mission is to give an opinion, favourable or otherwise, on the suitability of each candidate proposed for appointment to the offices of Judge or Advocate-General at the Court of Justice or the General Court.
+Under Article 255 TFEU the panel's mission is to give an opinion, favourable or otherwise, on the suitability of each candidate proposed for appointment to the offices of Judge or Advocate-General of the Court of Justice or the General Court.
 It is therefore not the task of the panel to choose between several candidates.
 The fundamental responsibility in the appointment of Judges and Advocates-General of the Court of Justice and the General Court lies with the Member States which, in particular, must propose the best candidates, with regard to the criteria laid down by Articles 253, 254 and 255 TFEU.

-In addition, besides ensuring, as it does, the personal suitability of each candidate, it is not the panel's job to take part in determining the composition of the Court of Justice or of the General Court.
-It therefore does not give preference to any particular professional path nor any one field of legal competence more than another, in its assessment of the suitability of the candidatures for the duties for which they are proposed.
-It considers all professional paths in the field of law to be equally legitimate in applying for the office of Judge or Advocate-General in the Union's courts and, in particular, those of judge, university professor, jurisconsult, lawyer or high-level official specialised in the field of law.
+In addition, besides ensuring, as it does, the individual suitability of each candidate, it is not the panel's function to take part in determining the composition of the Court of Justice or of the General Court.
+It therefore does not give preference to any particular professional path nor any one field of legal competence more than another in its assessment of the suitability of the candidates for the duties for which they are proposed.
+It considers all professional paths in the field of law to be equally legitimate to apply for the office of Judge or Advocate-General in the courts of the Union and, in particular, those of judge, university professor, jurisconsult, lawyer or senior official specialised in the field of law.

-To assess whether the candidates fulfil the criteria laid down in Articles 253, 254 and 255 TFEU, the panel takes as its basis the elements in the dossier forwarded to it by the government proposing the candidature and by the candidate him- or herself as well as, if applicable, publications by that candidate which members have had the opportunity to consult.
+To assess whether the candidates fulfil the criteria laid down in Articles 253, 254 and 255 TFEU, the panel takes as its basis the elements in the file forwarded to it by the government proposing the candidate and by the candidate in question as well as, if applicable, publications by the candidate which members have had the opportunity to consult.